CPT-G/CIDM6330/dj_em_planning/readme.md

     * Imported accessors
  * Coding &rarr; Problem encountered &rarr; 2 hours of researching documentation &rarr; Problem fixed &rarr; Forgot coding direction

 When coding, I find the struggle to be real.
 I don't shy away from the challenge of learning this new language and best practices for architecture and design.
-The repititions and what feels like blunt force trauma has a lasting effect on improvement.
+The repetitions and what feels like blunt force trauma has a lasting effect on improvement.

 ![Coding Cycle](https://i.pinimg.com/originals/34/24/d5/3424d5afdedbed4812296777c8154ab6.jpg)